What is a drone?

 Mobius Camera: Popular lightweight camera model which can shoot video in HD and take intervalometer photos.
 It was developed mainly to be used with RC drones.

-Mod: modification: Drone addicts modify their machines to integrate new functions or cool features.
+Mod: modifications Drone addicts do to their machines to integrate new functions or cool features.
 These changes are usually called mods.

-Multicopter: A generic name for a drone with multiple propellers.
-Aerial drone with multiple horizontal propellers, also known as rotors.
-Depending on the number of rotors, we can have tricopters, quadcopters, hexacopters, octocopters and so on.
+Multicopter: A generic name for a drone with multiple propellers, also known as rotors.
+Depending on the number of rotors, there are tricopters, quadcopters, hexacopters, octocopters and so on.

 Multi-rotor copters: are referred to by many names, which include: Drone, Quadcopter, Quadricopter or Quadrocopter

 NAZA: is a flight controller that is used on the DJI Phantom Drones and it contains the main control chip, an accelerometer, a gyroscope, and a barometric altimeter.